Updated: Jul 28

 Yes, oatmeal can increase your milk supply.
 But the only true way to make more milk is

 Move that milk.

 • Oatmeal swells with water when cooked and increased water intake is necessary for breastfeeding and milk supply.

-• Oatmeal is packed with iron Low maternal iron leads to a decrease in supply.
-Breast milk is made from blood and it makes since low blood low volume leads to low supply.
+• Oatmeal is packed with iron and low maternal iron leads to a decrease in supply.
+Breast milk is made from blood and it makes sense that low blood volume can lead to low supply.

 Oatmeal has iron in it which also is a must for breastfeeding mothers and helps promote milk supply.
 Breast milk is made from your blood stream so it would make since if you have low blood your milk supply will drop as well.
 An example would be when your menstrual cycle begins your supply dips temporarily.

 Oatmeal also just feels damn good.
 It’s warm and soothing which calms and relaxes you, delicious and makes you do the happy dance which lowers stress and enables your let down to begin.